ebullient/ttrpg-convert-cli/README.md

 ### Additional parameters

-I use a json file to provide detailed configuration for sources, as doing so with command line arguments becomes tedious and error-prone.
+Configuration can also be provided as a JSON or YAML file instead of using command line parameters.
+See [config.yaml](examples/config/config.yaml) or [config.json](examples/config/config.json) for the general config file structure.

 I use something like this:

 ```json
 {